dnsimmons/openweather/readme.md

 OpenWeather is a [Laravel](https://laravel.com) package simplifying working with the free [Open Weather Map](https://openweathermap.org) APIs.

+OpenWeather takes care of making requests to various free OpenWeather APIs and returns well-structured easy to use weather data including conditions, temperatures, humidity, pressure, location, and timestamp data.

+Take a look at the Example Usage section output below for a typical structured response.

 ### Supported APIs

 The package supports the following free Open Weather Map APIs: